eriknyquist/BrainfuckIntern/README.rst

-Brainfuck Intern: A program that learns to write Brainfuck programs
+Brainfuck Intern: a program that learns to write Brainfuck programs
 ===================================================================

 Starting with a bunch of randomly generated nonsense, this program "evolves"